Prague: Geography

-Prague is situated on the Vltava river.
+Prague is situated on the Vltava River.
 The Berounka flows into the Vltava in the suburbs of Lahovice.
 There are 99 watercourses in Prague with a total length of 360 km.
 The longest streams are Rokytka and Botič.

-There are 3 reservoirs, 37 ponds, and 34 retention reservoirs and dry polders in the city.
-The largest pond is Velký Počernický with 41.76 ha.
+There are 4 reservoirs, 47 fishponds, 33 retention reservoirs, and dry polders in the city.
+The largest pond is Velký Počernický rybník with 41.76 ha.
 The largest body of water is Hostivař Reservoir with 42 ha.

 In terms of geomorphological division, most of Prague is located in the Prague Plateau.
-In the south the city's territory extends into the Hořovice Uplands, in the north it extends into the Central Elbe Table lowland.
+In the south, the city's territory extends into the Hořovice Uplands, in the north it extends into the Central Elbe Table lowland.
 The highest point is the top of the hill Teleček on the western border of Prague, at 399 m above sea level.
 Notable hills in the centre of Prague are Petřín with 327 m and Vítkov with 270 m.
 The lowest point is the Vltava in Suchdol at the place where it leaves the city, at 172 m.